nccgroup/blackboxprotobuf/README-LIBRARY.md

 This is used for strings, bytestrings, inner messages and packed repeated fields.
 Messages can generally be identified by validating if it is a valid protobuf binary.
 If it is not a message, the default type is a string/byte which are relatively interchangeable in Python.
+A different default type (such as `bytes_hex` can be specified by changing `blackboxprotobuf.lib.types.default_binary_type`.

 Packed repeated fields are arrays of either `varints` or a fixed length wire type.
 Non-packed repeated fields use a separate tag (wire type + field number)